4dn-dcic/fourfront/docs/public/metadata-submission/excel_submission.md

 * If the Item field is designed to store a list of embedded sub-objects, you can enter multiple sub-objects by manually creating new columns and appending incremented integers to the fields names for each new sub-object.

-    For example, to submit a total of three related experiments to an ExperimentHiC Item you would find the *experimen\_relations.relationship\_type* and *experiment\_relations.experiment* columns, copy them and have total of 6 columns named:
+    For example, to submit a total of three related experiments to an ExperimentHiC Item you would find the *experiment\_relations.relationship\_type* and *experiment\_relations.experiment* columns, copy them and have total of 6 columns named:

 >     experiment_relations.relationship_type
 >     experiment_relations.experiment